Ammar404z/Plan-and-Plate/README.md

 ### Database Configuration

 Ensure the MariaDB database is running locally.
-Update the database credentials in the `application.properties` file located in the `backend/src/main/resources` directory.
+Update the database credentials in the `application.properties` file located in the `backend/src/main/resources` directory(you can also use the default credentials like in this project.
+Username:root, Password:root.
+If you do so, then there is no need to edit the application.properties file).

 ### Accessing the Application